-My good friend E2 has kept FRI alive, which enables me to throw up a post I’m dying to share.
-I’m still going to stay mum about where I am, and what we’re up to.
-It appears that we’ll complete our remaining projects in a few months, which will allow me to tell that story fairly soon…Inshallah from the comfort of my home in America.
-So, last week I got a treat that was too good not to share; a chance to link up with my old friend, Col Dave Furness, USMC, who is soon going to take RCT 1 home after a year of dominating southern Helmand.
-Col Furness was heading out to look over the positions of the 1st Battalion, 3rd Marines (Lava Dogs), commanded by LtCol Sean Riordan, who as luck would have it, came through IOC when Dave and I were instructors there.
-I needed to see the USAID FPO’s in that neck of the woods too, which provided a perfect excuse for me to tag along.
-Catching up with Sean again was an added treat!
+Last week I got a treat that was too good not to share; a chance to link up with my friend Col Dave Furness, USMC, the commanding officer of Regimental Combat Team 1 currently deployed to the southern Helmand.
+Col Furness was heading out to look over the positions of the 1st Battalion, 3rd Marines (Lava Dogs) commanded by LtCol Sean Riordan, who came through the Marine Corps Infantry Officer Course when Dave and I were instructors there.
+I needed to see the USAID FPO’s in that neck of the woods providing a perfect excuse to tag along.

-When Dave and Sean first showed up several months ago, there was a wee bit of hard fighting to do to get this far south, but that turned out to be the easy part.
+When Dave and Sean first showed up several months ago there was some of hard fighting to do to allow them to penetrate this far south but that turned out to be the easy part.
 Terrain and vegetation forced the Taliban into linear defenses.
-They tried minefields in front in an effort to bog down the advancing Marines.
+They tried minefields in front of their positions in to slow down the advancing Marines.
 But Marines have helicopters, so they would fix the villains with a frontal holding attack and then fly into their rear and chew them up.
-Now, Taliban are known for being rather tactically inept, but they were quick to figure out that move and countered with minefields and fighting positions to their rear too.
-So, the Marines started flying into their rear to fix them, a tactic which allowed the Marine infantry in front to flank the Taliban and pin them against the Helmand River.
+The Taliban were quick to adapt and countered with minefields and fighting positions to their rear too.
+The Marines started flying into their rear to fix them there allowing the Marines to flank the Taliban and pin them against the Helmand River.
 Fish in a barrel, except for the runners who manage to slip out, ditch their weapons and start walking away.
 Unarmed men do not fit the Positive Identification (PID) criteria and cannot be engaged.
 So the Marines let them skate.

-A few months back as they were pushing south, the Marines would run into situations that, for guys like them, are a dream come true.
+A few months back as they were pushing south the Marines would run into situations that (for guys like them) are a dream come true.
 An ANP commander pointed out a village where his men have hit 3 IEDs in as many weeks and each time the villagers poured out with AK’s to start a firefight.
-So, a few nights later the Marines blow a controlled det on the road to simulate an IED hit and when the villains rushed out with their flame sticks they met what we lovingly call the ‘L shaped ambush’.
+A few nights later the Marines blew a controlled detonation on the road to simulate an IED hit and when the villains rushed out with their flame sticks they ran into an ‘L shaped ambush’.
 No doubt (knowing the Lava Dogs) the villains also met Mr. Claymore, were introduced to the proper use of a machine gun section, and were treated to a 40mm grenade shower from those new and super deadly M32’s.
 Bad day.
 Not many survived that textbook lesson on the proper use of an ambush squad, but those days are long gone.
 The Taliban has run out of options in their limited playbook and have gone to ground but are still planting the IED’s and will still strike at what they consider soft targets but these attacks seldom rise above the level of being a minor nuisance.

-Because of a long, flat narrow area, where the population is confined mostly to strips of land in close proximity to the Helmand River and its main canals, the Marines are able to spread out into COP’s (combat outposts) PB’s (Patrol Bases) and OP’s (observation posts) covering the entire AO.
+Southern Helmand Province is a long, flat narrow area, where the population is confined mostly to strips of land in close proximity to the Helmand River or one of its main canals.
+The Marines are able to spread out into COP’s (combat outposts) PB’s (Patrol Bases) and OP’s (observation posts) covering the entire AO (area of operation).
 These positions are manned by junior NCO’s and in one PB the senior Marine was a Lance Corporal.
-They move positions frequently; every time the Marines set up in a new one of any size, local families immediately move as close to the positions as they are allowed and start building mud huts.
+They move positions frequently; every time the Marines set up in a new one of any size local families immediately move as close to the positions as they are allowed and start building mud huts.
 For them a small band of Marines equals security and the implicit trust shown by this pattern of behavior is something in which the Marines rightly take great pride.

 Back in the early 90’s, LtGen Paul Van Riper interrupted one of our IOC field events because he had been directed to stage a capabilities demo for a visiting member of the British Royal Family.
 I think it was Prince Andrew, but may have that wrong.
 General Van Riper is probably best known as the man who destroyed the US Navy in a 2002 “free play” staff exercise.
 But his reputation back then was as a general who would go” high order” at the slightest provocation.

-The General came up with a slick ambush involving a SPIE rig extract which would deposit our students in a LZ just down the road to where the Prince could shake hands and take photos.
-We rehearsed for two days, all the while correcting what we thought were very minor issues, but they were defects Gen Van Riper found intolerable.
-Well, the demo came off without a hitch – which we expected because we (the IOC staff) were good at this sort of thing.
-But one has to admit the 5000 rehearsals Gen Van Riper had insisted on probably helped a little too.
-At the time we thought General Van Riper a lunatic, and his obsessive attention to detail some sort of sick personality quirk but it turned out he was showing us what had to be done for a mission of this nature.
+The General came up with a slick ambush involving a SPIE rig extract which would deposit our students in a LZ just down the road where the Prince could shake hands and take photos.
+We rehearsed for two days all the while correcting what we thought were very minor issues, but they were defects Gen Van Riper found intolerable.
+The demonstration came off without a hitch – which we expected because we (the IOC staff) were good at this sort of thing.
+But we were forced to recognize the 500 rehearsals Gen Van Riper had insisted on had served us well.
+We had thought General Van Riper a lunatic; his obsessive attention to detail some sort of sick personality quirk but it turned out he was showing us what had to be done for a mission of this nature.

 Our first stop on our tour of 1/3’s area was a newly established logistics hub, which was a pigsty.
 I had never seen Dave ‘channel’ Gen Van Riper before, but I have now, and man, it is a sight to behold.
 He went high order, repeating over and over that a unit that can’t keep its own little camp in order is a unit unfit for combat operations outside the wire.
 “If the little things are kicking your ass, how the hell do you expect me to believe you can accomplish the big things I sent you out here to do?”
 I’m paraphrasing here because between Dave and SgtMaj Zickefoose, so much ass was being chewed that I thought it best to go hide in the MRAP and didn’t even attempt to write down what they were explaining in the harsh unequivocal terms of infantry Marines.